Ferroaxial order of the monolayer ice in martyite: Abstract

-We conclude that the space group of the LT phase at 30~K is $P\overline{3}$ (for details, see SM \cite{suppl}).
-This lowering of symmetry generates merohedral twins due to the disappearance of mirror planes perpendicular to the tertiary axes of the trigonal lattice.
+We conclude that the space group of the LT phase at 30~K is $P\overline{3}$ (see SM \cite{suppl}).
+This symmetry lowering generates merohedral twins due to the disappearance of mirror planes perpendicular to the tertiary axes of the trigonal lattice.
 In the current crystal, these domains exist in an approximately 1:1 ratio (see SM \cite{suppl}).
-Figure \ref{fig1}(c) shows the ordered arrangement of H$_2$O molecules at 30~K. The O atoms of the H$_2$O molecules, which form a honeycomb lattice in the HT phase, are distorted into a breathing honeycomb lattice, forming H$_2$O hexamers in the LT phase.
+Figure~\ref{XRD}(g) shows the ordered arrangement of H$_2$O molecules at 30~K. The O atoms of the H$_2$O molecules, which form a honeycomb lattice in the HT phase, are distorted into a breathing honeycomb lattice, forming H$_2$O hexamers in the LT phase.
 In this hexamer, H$_2$O molecules form a toroidal ring.
-One H atom in the H$_2$O molecule points toward a neighbouring H$_2$O molecule, while the other H atom is offset from the honeycomb plane.
-The off-plane H atoms are arranged alternately up and down as coordinated from the ZnO$_4$(OH)$_2$ block layer (Fig.~\ref{fig1}(c)).
+One H atom in the H$_2$O molecule points toward a neighboring H$_2$O molecule, while the other H atom is offset from the honeycomb plane.
+The off-plane H atoms are arranged alternately up and down as coordinated from the ZnO$_4$(OH)$_2$ block layer.
 This alternation in the monolayer ice resembles the hydrogen bonds in ice Ih formed in the $\pm c$ directions.

 Figure~\ref{XRD}(f) shows the temperature dependence of the lattice constants.
-There is no anomaly in the $a$ and $c$ parameters, suggesting that the framework of martyite is rigid against the breathing deformation of the honeycomb network of H$_2$O. The observed superlattice peak intensities are bilinear to the atomic displacements of O of H$_2$O (Fig.~S2(f) \cite{suppl}).
+There is no anomaly in the $a$ and $c$ parameters, suggesting that the framework of martyite is rigid against the breathing deformation of the honeycomb network of H$_2$O. The observed superlattice peak intensities are bilinear to the atomic displacements of O of H$_2$O (see SM \cite{suppl}).